-If you want to use the Area of Practice templates provided with PracticeMaster, they must be installed using the Import Area of Practice Template program.
-Area of Practice templates can be downloaded from our Web site.
+If you want to use the Area of Practice templates provided with PracticeMaster, they must be installed using the Import Area of Practice Template utility.
+Area of Practice templates can be downloaded from our website.
 Knowledge Base Article R11568 provides instructions on downloading and installing Areas of Practice.
-Additional information regarding Area of Practice Templates can be found in Knowledge Base Article R11568, "Contents of PracticeMaster Area of Practice Templates."
+Additional information regarding Area of Practice Templates can be found in Knowledge Base Article R11568, "Predefined PracticeMaster Area of Practice Templates."